Slarlac249/FrostyToolsuite_Light_Theme/README.md

 to create a suitable light theme for the frosty editor, mod manager and other ui elements.

-only the edited files are shared here, not the full source code.
+only the edited files are shared here, not the full source code. which consist of a bunch of .png and .xaml files as i only edited files related to the user interface theme.

 inspired by vs 2019's light theme.